 Therefore theorem 1 says in particular that “Every presentable locally cartesian closed -category interprets homotopy type theory.”

-It seems that Chris Kapulkin is close to establishing an actual equivalence, in a suitable sense, between homotopy type theories (without possibly univalence) and presentable locally Cartesian closed -Categories, in higher analogy of the relation between type theory and category theory (see there for more).
+It seems that Chris Kapulkin is close to establishing the converse (Kapulkin 14), producing locally cartesian closed -categories from homotopy type theories (without possibly univalence), in higher analogy of the relation between type theory and category theory (see there for more).